johns27h/johns27h.github.io/_posts/2021-01-12-intro-to-tidycensus.md

 Now you will need to restart R in order for the API key to work.

-Then, everytime you start a new R session with the intention of accessing Census data, you will need to load the package using the "library" function.
-For this project, we will also use the packages dplyr, stringr, and ggplot2.
-If you have never used those packages before, you can install them using `install.packages("dplyr")`, `install.packages("stringr")`, and `install.packages("ggplot2")`.
+Then, everytime you start a new R session with the intention of accessing Census data, you will need to load the package using the 'library' function.
+For this project, we will also use the packages dplyr and ggplot2.
+If you have never used those packages before, you can install them using 'install.packages("dplyr")' and 'install.packages("ggplot2")'.

 ```r